aliHafizji/SplitImageView/README.md

 ## Usage

 This view can be intialized using both code as well as xml.
-All the attributed needed for setup are defined in attrs.xml.
+All the attributes needed for setup are defined in attrs.xml.

 To use it via xml, first add the namespace to the top element of the layout.